SuperDuperBlade/MangaDownloader/README.md

  pathToProgram -i MangaID -o outputDir (optinal)
 ```
 ## Other arguments
- -m : the configuration the manga will be downloded in options are manga , volume (defualt) ,chapter
+ -m : the configuration the manga will be downloded in options are manga , volume (defualt) and chapter

  -dt : quality of the files being used , options are data (fullquality which is the defualt) or datasaver (reduced quality saving space)

 # Libarires used